A

 !
 Reactive care

 !
-Load on healthcare system
+Overloaded healthcare system

 !
-Load on healthcare system
+Overloaded healthcare system

 !
-Poor digital and health literacy
+Poor digital health literacy

 !
-Poor digital and health literacy
+Poor digital health literacy

 My Approach

-• User needs -> People's ambitions
+• User needs -> People's aspirations

-• Iterative design sprints, prototyping and user testing
+• Iterative design and usability testing sprints

-• User needs -> People's ambitions
+• User needs -> People's aspirations

-• Iterative design sprints, prototyping and user testing
+• Iterative design and usability testing sprints

 Workflow